Vaccines for Thailand Travel 2026: What You Need to Know Before You Go

 Don’t forget travel insurance: Even with all the right vaccines and precautions, accidents and unexpected illnesses can happen.
 A good travel insurance policy can cover emergency medical care, hospitalization, or even expensive treatments like rabies post-exposure shots.
 For peace of mind, check out my detailed guide to travel insurance for Southeast Asia travelers or what to know about insurance coverage if you’re pregnant and traveling.

-Q: Can I get vaccines last-minute before my trip?
+Can I get vaccines last minute?

 Rural countryside in Thailand where extra vaccines like Japanese encephalitis may be recommended.